-- contravention of federal or provincial legislation, an act or omission that endangers public safety, public health or the environment, knowingly directing or counselling a person to commit a wrongdoing.
-The Act is not intended to deal - gross mismanagement,
+- contravention of federal or provincial legislation, - an act or omission that endangers public safety, public health or the environment, - gross mismanagement, - knowingly directing or counselling a person to commit a wrongdoing.

+The Act is not intended to deal with routine operational or administrative matters.